Taxi drivers

 Community Passenger Networks

-Community Passenger Networks (CPN) are available in 15 regions across South Australia, delivering a transport service where no other appropriate services exist.
+Community Passenger Networks (CPN) are available in 15 regions across South Australia.
+They deliver a transport service where no other appropriate services exist.

 CPNs are considered passenger transport services under the Passenger Transport Act 1994 because passengers pay a fare or contribution for the service.